NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 extends FlatSpec with NuDataFrameSuiteBase with Matchers
 ```

 Then, you can write some tests to check that the dataset computes as expected.
-You can look at [DailyDeltasLogSpec](https://github.com/nubank/itaipu/blob/master/src/test/scala/etl/dataset/ledger/double_entry/mutable/DailyDeltasLogSpec.scala) for inspiration.
+You can look at [this spec](https://github.com/nubank/itaipu/blob/master/src/test/scala/etl/dataset/data_access/MordorLogsSpec.scala) for inspiration.

 For running the tests, follow the documentation [HERE](https://github.com/nubank/data-infra-docs/blob/master/itaipu/workflow.md#running-tests) (**Tip**: run `testOnly` on your specific file before running the complete test suite.